jonathanwhitedev/python-jack/README.md

 - All media in this file are from screenshots from testing.

-## Thank you for taking the time to view my README file, hope you enjoy the quiz!
+## Thank you for taking the time to view my README file, hope you enjoy the BlackJack!

 ## Jonathan White